Khamdang Gewog

 Khamdang Gewog (Dzongkha: ཁམས་དྭངས་) is a gewog (village block) of Trashiyangtse District, Bhutan.

 Overview

-Khamdang Gewog consists of 18 villages with 617 households, covering an area of 44.5 square km with the population of 4320.
+Khamdang Gewog consists of 18 villages with 617 households, covering an area of 44.5 square km with a population of 4,320.
 The gewog is very dry mainly due to less forest coverage.
 Since it is in a dry zone, the most dominant land use categories in the gewog are dry land and Pangshing followed by the wetland and some Tseri cultivation.
 The major crops grown are maize, wheat, buckwheat and potato.
 While rice are grown on the lower areas and terraced fields developed in the 1970s.

 History

 The ruins with Khamdang villages depicts and reveals the fact about early inhabitants there.
 Near Shali in a small village called Denglum there is remains of ruins of Denglum Tshering Samdrup; a well known man during eighth century AD.
 The ruins of Khamdang Lekey Samdrup in main village of Khamdang; and the ruins of Wombu Karma samdrup used to be early inhabitants of Khamdang village.
 The notable history also lies in the old ruined fortress of Lhasey Tshangma at Tsenkharla Right near the present day Tsenkharla Middle Secondary School, school.
 Historically until the arrival of great Tibetan Buddhist masters; people inhabiting the area were practicing Bon faith like many parts of Bhutan did.